Billionaire Profile

 $50M

-Supports the American Red Cross, USO, National Veterans Foundation, The Salvation Army, Los Angeles Regional Food Bank, Rancho San Antonio Boys Home, Sheldrick Wildlife Trust, and St. Jude Children's Research Hospital
+American Red Cross, USO, National Veterans Foundation, the Salvation Army, Los Angeles Regional Food Bank, Rancho San Antonio Boys Home, Sheldrick Wildlife Trust, St. Jude Children's Hospital and the National Glass Association

 Business Philosophy & Leadership